abuturabofficial/abuturabofficial.github.io-archived/_posts/2023-02-18-components-of-cloud-computing.md

 ### Multiple Compute Nodes

-- File storage can be mounted onto more than compute node
+- File storage can be mounted onto more than one compute node
 - Common Workloads:
 	- Departmental file share
 	- ‘Landing zone’ for incoming files